Section 3: Clinical and Administrative Domains

 Section 5: Implementation Guides

-HL7 Version 3 Implementation Guide: URL-Based Implementations of the Context-Aware Information Retrieval (Infobutton) Domain
+HL7 Version 3 Implementation Guide: Context-Aware Knowledge Retrieval Application (Infobutton), Release 4

 The Context-Aware Knowledge Retrieval (Infobutton) specifications provide a standard mechanism for clinical information systems to request context-specific clinical knowledge form online resources.
 This has become a widely adopted approach to help clinicians and patients answer their clinical questions that arise in the course of care.
 These kinds of knowledge retrieval tools have been generally known as "Infobuttons."
 Based on the clinical context, which includes characteristics of the patient, provider, care setting, and clinical task, infobuttons anticipate clinicians’ and patients’ questions and provide automated inks to resources that may answer those questions.
 For example, an infobutton displayed in the context of a patient’s problem list may allow a clinician to retrieve treatment guidelines on a specific condition as well ass to retrieve relevant patient education material to share with the patient.

 The Infobutton URL-based Implementation Guide provides a standard mechanism for EHR systems to submit knowledge requests to knowledge resources over the HTTP protocol through a standard using a URL format.
 Compliance with this specifications is required for EHR certification in the US EHR Meaningful Use Program.